Drama Teacher Conference 2019

 Course fees include notes, lunch (for full-day courses) and a ticket to an NT production.
 Book online, by telephone on 020 7452 3000 or by emailing box office to reserve a place.
 Courses take place at the John Lyons Education Studio, NT Studio, The Cut, London SE1 8LL.

-We offer teachers an opportunity to attend some National Theatre productions at a discounted rate.
-There are a limited number of teacher tickets available for selected productions, so we employ a ballot process for ticket allocation.
-Complimentary programmes are also available at selected performances.
-If you have any questions, or if you would like to be added to the Teacher Previews mailing list, please contact Sarah Eastaff, Secondary & FE Programme Manager, quoting ‘Teacher Previews Mailing List’ in the subject line and confirming which school you work for: email@example.com
+If you have any questions, or if you would like to be added to the Teacher Previews mailing list, please contact Charlie Bindels, Secondary & FE Programme Coordinator, quoting ‘Teacher Previews Mailing List’ in the subject line and confirming which school you work for: email@example.com

 Costume and Props Hire

 Teachers will find stock accessible and well categorised for easy selection.
 Our clear pricing structure is useful for budgeting and we offer a special discount for educational groups.
 Visit the Costume and Props Hire pages for more information.